Peer-Reviewed Articles

 The individualization of personal life has spurred a shift in relationship ideals, from instrumental, role-based marital arrangements structured around gendered expectations to partnerships emphasizing autonomy, emotional fulfillment, and mutual compatibility.
 However, this process unfolds differently for women and men.
 This study examines gendered ideals and quests for compatibility in contemporary intimate relationships across key sociodemographic and ideational attributes.
 Drawing on data from a factorial survey experiment conducted among 1,225 never-married adults in China’s largest metropolises, the results reveal that women hold more progressive ideals than men, prioritizing not only a partner’s socioeconomic status but also egalitarian traits, such as the willingness to share housework.
 Unlike men, who show strong aversion to childfree partners, women are generally neutral toward a partner’s fertility intentions.
 Furthermore, while men apply ideational standards in a more rigid and absolute manner, women display greater flexibility, seeking alignment between their own and their potential partner’s ideational traits, especially for marriage.
 These findings underscore the persistent gender asymmetries underlying the transition toward individualized forms of partnership.

 Wang, Yanwen, Zheng Mu, Anni Ni, and Chan Zhang.
 “Partner Preferences Among Never-Married Adults: A Factorial Survey Experiment in Urban China.”
+(Major Revision, Family Relations)

 OBJECTIVE